We use cookies to help us understand how you use our site, and make your experience better. To find out more read our privacy policy.

-The longtime television fan began making videos while growing up in Auckland: he filmed a friend doing Jackass-style stunts on his BMX cycle, and created character Mossman, who refuses to die despite being mulched by a lawnmower.
-In the sixth form Wells was expelled from a Whanganui boarding school — a period alluded to in a Havoc and Newsboy episode, when he got his revenge by sneaking back into the school grounds.
+The longtime television fan began making videos while growing up in Auckland: he filmed a friend doing Jackass-style stunts on his BMX cycle, and created disgruntled character Mossman, who refuses to die despite being mulched by a lawnmower.
+In the sixth form, Wells was expelled from a Whanganui boarding school a period alluded to in a Havoc and Newsboy episode, when he got his revenge by sneaking back into the school grounds.

-A day after being dropped from an AIT journalism course for missing classes, Wells was invited to co-host the first episode of Havoc, a five night a week music/chat show for MTV.
+A day after being dropped from an AUT journalism course for missing classes, Wells was invited to co-host the first episode of Havoc, a five night a week music/chat show for MTV.
 Havoc director Paul Casserly recalls the combination of the unfiltered, larger than life Havoc, and Wells' natural sense of comedy: "Together they had this kind of magic that you get when you get a good duo."

-The shows were a mixture of road trip, hijinks, piss-take and celebration of the nation, asking the big questions like where was New Zealand's best swimming hole, and does anyone still sell Spaceman drinks.
+The shows were a mixture of road trip, hijinks, piss-take and celebration of the nation, asking the big questions like 'where was New Zealand's best swimming hole?', and 'does anyone still sell Spaceman drinks?'.
 Wells couldn't believe he'd got so lucky; as he says in this ScreenTalk interview, "we were kind of like these outsiders that were inside the building".

 Wells argued in a 2001 Listener feature that the pair didn't use scripts "because we're lazy and badly prepared".
 But the pair's unpredictable, fly by the seat of the pants approach also helped explain their appeal.

 Although Wells' impressive cheekbones and gift for comedy were given their moments to shine, more often he played straight man to the unstoppable force of Mikey Havoc.
-Interviewed in 2001, Wells made it clear he preferred working as sideman to Havoc, than his gig as co-host of snow show Shred (with Bernadine Lim).
+Interviewed in 2001, Wells made it clear he preferred working as sideman to Havoc, than his gig as co-host of snow and skiing show Shred (with Bernadine Lim).
 "I like working with Havoc.
 It's fun.
 It doesn't seem like a job."

-A few years later, Wells' name was attached to funding appplications for another show working alongside Havoc, plus a new series that Wells would host alone.
+A few years later, Wells' name was attached to funding applications for another show working alongside Havoc, plus a new series that Wells would host alone.
 Both shows got NZ On Air funding.
 Wells chose Eating Media Lunch, which debuted in 2003.
 Helmed by Havoc director Paul Casserly, it would be presented by Wells for seven seasons in his typical deadpan style.

-EML's mixture of media satire and mockumentary succeeded on occasion in pulling the wool over local media; it also resulted in a number of complaints to the Broadcasting Standards Authority.
+Eating Media Lunch's sharp mixture of media satire and mockumentary succeeded on occasion in pulling the wool over local media; it also resulted in a number of complaints to the Broadcasting Standards Authority.
 In its final year EML won the Best Comedy Programme award, at the 2008 Qantas Film and Television Awards.

 In 2006 Wells climbed on a camel on a visit to Libya, for an episode of Intrepid Journeys.
 He ventured outdoors for even longer while making 2009 series Birdland, in which he had close encounters with "some of the most unique birdlife in the world", plus their human kin.
 In 2011 he presented extended one-off documentary The Grand Tour - Jeremy Wells with the NZSO for Prime, which saw him following the New Zealand Symphony Orchestra for 23 days, on a high pressure tour of Europe.
-Wells co-directed with Paul Casserly.
+Wells co-directed the documentary alongside Paul Casserly.

-Updated on 20 July 2020
+Updated on 20 December 2024

 Sources include